Mikael-Helin/Podman_DNS/README.md

     https://www.r53.be/get/example.com

-which then return the IP-address according to following pseudo code
+which then returns the IP-address according to following pseudo code

     if (IPv6 for example.com exists):
         return (IPv6 for example.com)